 - Never open your car window or door when your dog is unleashed.

-- To prevent illness, feed your dog early enough so that they don’t eat in the few hours to departure.
+- To prevent illness, feed your dog early enough so that they don’t eat in the few hours before departure.
 Make sure that you exercise them some hours before leaving to prevent them from getting thirsty or too hot in the car.

 - Never carry your dog in the bed of a pickup wagon.